The Magic Garden (1927 film)

-The Magic Garden is a 1927 American silent drama film directed by James Leo Meehan and starring Joyce Coad, Margaret Morris and Philippe De Lacy.
+The Magic Garden is a 1927 American silent drama film directed by James Leo Meehan and starring Joyce Coad, Margaret Morris, and Philippe De Lacy.
 The film's sets were designed by the art director Carroll Clark.
 It is an adaptation of the novel of the same by Gene Stratton-Porter.

+Plot

+Amaryllis, a rich and spoiled girl, is sent to live in the countryside with her uncle.
+There, she befriends a crippled neighbor of her age, John.
+Redeemed by her compassion towards him, she and John are allowed to enter a "magic garden", which only they can see.